-22.06.050 - Exemptions from Land Use Permit Requirements
+22.06.051 - Exemptions from Land Use Permit Requirements

-The following activities, uses of land, and other improvements, are permitted in all zoning districts and do not require a land use permit; however, other permits may be required in compliance with Subsection H., below.
-The exemptions do not apply to development proposed in a Stream Conservation Area.
+The exemptions listed in Section 22.66.050 do not apply to activities, uses of land, and other improvements proposed in the Stream Conservation Area.
 See Chapter 22.33 (Stream Protection) and Chapter 22.63 (Stream Conservation Area Permit).